-- After fabrication die functionally tested
+- Die functionally tested •

 - Use an automatic prober

-- Probe card puts needles on every pad

-- Functional tester tests device with test vectors
+- Probe card puts needles on every pad Functional tester tests device

 - Difficult to test wafer at full speed

-- Bad die marked (dot on waver)
+- Bad die marked

 - Wafer sawed up & die separated

 Probing for flaws.
 A finished wafer, held on a chuck by suction, is inspected automatically.
 Probes reach out like tiny fingers from the test instrument that surrounds each chip in turn.
 Each probe, driven by a computer that feeds signals and records responses, touches a different contact pad on the chip.
 The rainbow colors are an optical effect created by light refracted by the thin "passivation" layer of silicon dioxide-glass-that coats each chip.